vedant-khandelwal/falkonry-csharp-client/README.md

 	SortedDictionary<string, string> options = new SortedDictionary<string, string>();
 	options.Add("startTime", "2011-01-01T01:00:00.000Z"); // in the format YYYY-MM-DDTHH:mm:ss.SSSZ
 	options.Add("endTime", "2011-06-01T01:00:00.000Z");  // in the format YYYY-MM-DDTHH:mm:ss.SSSZ
-	options.Add("responseFormat", "application/json");  // also avaibale options 1. text/csv 2. application/json
+	options.Add("responseFormat", "application/json");  // also available options 1. text/csv 2. application/json

 	HttpResponse httpResponse = falkonry.getHistoricalOutput(assessment, options);
-	// If data is not readily avaiable then, a tracker id will be sent with 202 status code.
+	// If data is not readily available then, a tracker id will be sent with 202 status code.
 While falkonry will genrate ouptut data
 	// Client should do timely pooling on the using same method, sending tracker id (__id) in the query params
-	// Once data is avaiable server will response with 200 status code and data in json/csv format.
+	// Once data is available server will response with 200 status code and data in json/csv format.

 	if (httpResponse.statusCode == 202)
 	{